zhouwg/kantv/README.md

 ### How to integrate your proprietary native libs with project KanTV for your R&D activity

-I'd like to use Mozilla's <a href="https://github.com/zhouwg/DeepSpeech">DeepSpeech</a> to explain how to integrate your proprietary native libs with project KanTV for your R&D activity.

-Please refer to this opening issue <a href="https://github.com/zhouwg/kantv/issues/74">How to integrate your proprietary native libs with project KanTV for your R&D activity</a>
+For AI expert who want to integrate **proprietary native libs** to customized/derived project of KanTV, Please refer to this opening issue <a href="https://github.com/zhouwg/kantv/issues/74">How to integrate your proprietary native libs with project KanTV for your R&D activity</a>